Alice Ryan: Marriage, Children & Descendants

-Canadian heiress and suffragette Alice Doheny (1830–1906), pictured with her only daughter Margaret Isabelle Doheny.
+Alice Ryan pictured with her only daughter Margaret Isabel Doheny.

+Alice Ryan pictured with her eldest son Hugh Doheny, namesake of her brother Hugh Ryan.

-Alice Ryan married land developer Michael Doheny, a cousin of Irish-American oil tycoon Edward L. Doheny.
-The couple had six children together: Margaret Isabelle Doheny, Hugh Doheny, Michael Doheny Jr., William Doheny, Patrick Doheny and John Doheny.
+Alice Ryan married land developer Michael Doheny Jr, uncle of Irish-American oil tycoon Edward L. Doheny, in 1852 with a full Roman Catholic ceremony and mass at the Notre-Dame Basilica of Montreal.
+The couple had six children together: Margaret Isabel Doheny, Hugh Doheny, Michael Doheny, William Doheny, Patrick Doheny and John Doheny.

 Ryan's son Hugh Doheny (b.
 1863) would, like his father and uncles, become a wealthy developer; with his most profitable building project being Section III of the New Welland Ship Canal competed in 1913 for a fee of $9.5 million (the equivalent of $297 million in 2024).

-Ryan's only daughter, Margaret Isabelle McHenry (née Doheny), was a primary beneficiary of her mothers' estate.
+Ryan's only daughter, Margaret Isabel McHenry (née Doheny) (b.1860), was a primary beneficiary of her mothers' estate.
 She married American-Canadian William John "W.J."
 McHenry, a professional lacrosse player turned businessman, politician and whiskey magnate on 5 November 1885.

+Ryan's youngest son, Michael Doheny (b.1866) would, like his maternal uncles with whom he worked, go on to become a "well-known railway contractor" developing and expanding sections of the Canadian Pacific Railway, as well as the Temiskaming and Northern Ontario Railway and the Inverness Railway in Cape Breton.
+Similarly to his elder brother Hugh, the youngest Doheny developed Canadian waterways, including the Soulanges Canal along the Saint Lawrence River.
+Michael was the first President of the Federal Hockey League, later known as the National Hockey Association (NHA).

 Ryan's grandson Lt.-Cmdr.
 Hugh Doheny (b.
 1914) married Harriet Katherine Lucinda Erskine (b.
 1924), daughter of Lt.-Col. Sir Thomas Erskine, 4th Baronet of Combo, and Dame Magdalen Erskine (née Anstruther).